RyanDBarnett/foto-finder/README.md

 # Foto Finder

-This is the second project I completed during the front end program at the [Turing School of Software and Design](https://https://turing.io/).
-The point of the project was to recreate a 1-page site to practice writing well structured, semantic HTML with clean, precise CSS.
+This is my version of the final project for the first module of the [Turing School of Software and Design](https://https://turing.io/) Front End course.
+The point of the project was to demonstrate my understanding and mastery of the skills required to build out a front application.

 You can visit the live finished version of this project at https://ryandbarnett.github.io/rb-comp-challenge-1/.